 This course will provide an overview of fund development strategies for cultural and heritage resources.
 Content will include how to research and make application to a diverse array of funding sources, including federal, state, tribal, and private funding sources.
 The course will also explore key elements to building collaborative partnerships and financial accountability to funding sources.
-Although course content will not be limited to work in the non-profit sector, the course will include aspects of non-profit development that can apply across a wide spectrum of public service work.
-Students will draft a case statement, letter of inquiry, and grant application for a fictitious or real-life project.
+Although course content will not be limited to work in the non-profit sector, the course will include aspects of non-profit development that can apply across a wide spectrum of public service work, including program development and implementation, and working with volunteer boards.
+Students will identify a project, research potential funders, draft a case statement, letter of inquiry, and grant application for a fictitious or real-life project.